 SUNY Adirondack recognizes the College Board’s Advanced Placement (AP) exams and awards credit for successful completion of AP exams in the same manner that transfer credits are awarded.

-Successful completion of AP exams are indicated by grades of 3, 4, or 5.
+Successful completion of AP exams is indicated by grades of 3, 4, or 5.
 Credits awarded from AP exams must meet degree requirements in an appropriate academic area.
 They can also be used for elective credit.

 Armed Forces Credit

 Students may receive transfer credit for courses evaluated for credit by the American Council on Education (ACE) which were completed while in the Armed Forces.
 Please submit your official military transcript for evaluation.

 BOCES College Credit Articulation Agreement